5/8/2025

 Jeff Hoffmeister

-Yeah, and as relates to the implication on margins, obviously, AI will be one of the tailwinds that Harley just alluded to that can multiply the effectiveness of the team.
-But it also dovetails into your question, I think, Bob, and as you're trying to think about how does that, in terms of marketing opportunities, changes in this dynamic market, how does that all play out?
+Yeah, and as it relates to the implication on margins, obviously, AI will be one of the tailwinds, as Harley just alluded to, that can multiply the effectiveness of the team.
+But it also dovetails into your question, I think, Bhavan, as you're trying to think about how does that, in terms of marketing opportunities, changes in this dynamic market, how does that all play out?
 I would say nothing's changed in our views on free cash flow margins and the power of this business.
 We like the free cash flow margins that we've achieved.
-We think this margin profile strikes the right balance of profitability and investing as we've alluded to.
+We think this margin profile strikes the right balance of profitability and investing, as we've alluded to.
 And we've obviously been really thoughtful and disciplined in terms of how we've gotten to this point.
 So we will continue to exercise that discipline.
-But I would also say that the discipline allows us can lead us to both cut back if the spending returns aren't there.
-For example, if some of the things on the marketing front change as a function of the market overall, but also lean into it, of course, which is the right thing to do if you see compelling opportunities, which are going to get great merchants on our platform and bring all the long term value that they would bring.
+But I would also say that the discipline allows us can lead us to both cut back if the spending returns aren't there, for example, if some of the things on the marketing front changes the function of the of the market overall, but also lean into it, of course, which is the right thing to do if you see compelling opportunities, which are going to get great merchants on our platform and bring all the long term value that they would bring.
 So I just, I think I fundamentally believe that best companies are built on focusing on the long term and season these opportunities.
-So again, we worked hard to get here.
+So Again, we worked hard to get here.
 We take that very seriously.
-We have guardrails on the marketing spend.
-And we also think about guardrails on the profitability.
-But I think we are very good at finding early signal and adapting and Arlie, who did that in his comments, I think that's something we do exceptionally well.
-So we're going to remain focused on our merchants getting great merchants on the platform and nothing again, nothing's changing our philosophy here.
+We have guardrails on the marketing spend, and we also think about guardrails on the profitability.
+But I think we are very good at finding early signal and adapting.
+And Arlie alluded to that in his comments.
+I think that's something we do exceptionally well.
+So we're going to remain focused on our merchants, getting great merchants on the platform.
+And again, nothing's changed in our philosophy here.

 speaker